OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 Note, that on first zone boot sysding(1M) will set root's password to NP.
 Before this happened you will not be able to login to zone with zlogin, so this command will not work on early startup stage.
 </div>

-#### System repository configuration
+### System repository configuration

-In latest OpenIndiana versions (starting from November 2017) it's possible to configure so-called zone proxy daemon.
-This configuration is intended to use GZ proxy service for NGZs to access configured publishers and can be useful for sharing pkg cache between zones or to provide network access for performing updates to otherwise restricted zone environment (i.e. to zone without Internet access).
+On OpenIndiana it is possible to allow NGZs to access configured publishers via GZ proxy service (so-called zone proxy daemon).
+This can be useful for sharing pkg cache between zones or to provide network access for performing updates to otherwise restricted zone environment (i.e. to zone without Internet access).

 The functionality is provided by series of services in GZ and NGZs.
 In GZ two services are running: system repository service and zones proxy daemon (see `pkg.sysrepo(1M)`).
 In NGZ zones proxy client communicates with GZ's zone proxy daemon.